Gene Kelly: Marriages

 Kelly married three times.
 His first marriage was to 17-year-old actress Betsy Blair in 1941.
 They met the previous year in 1940 at an audition where Kelly hired Blair to work as a dancer for a nightclub revue.
 They had one child, Kerry (b.
 1942), and they divorced in April 1957.

-In 1960, Kelly married his choreographic assistant Jeanne Coyne.
+In 1960, Kelly married his choreographic assistant, Jeanne Coyne.
 She had previously been married to Stanley Donen between 1948 and 1951.
 Kelly and Coyne had two children, Timothy (b.
 1962) and Bridget (b.
 1964).
 This marriage lasted until Coyne died in 1973.

 Kelly married Patricia Ward in 1990, when he was 77 and she was 30.
 Their marriage lasted until his death in 1996, and she has never remarried.

 Political and religious views

 Seven actors and studio workers during a telephone conference held in the aftermath of Hollywood Black Friday in which American Federation of Labor officials denied issuing a "clarification" which set off the film strike, October 26, 1946.

 (L-R): James Skelton, Herbert Sorrell, Ronald Reagan, Edward Arnold, Roy Tindall, George Murphy, and Gene Kelly.

 Kelly was a lifelong supporter of the Democratic Party.
 His period of greatest prominence coincided with the McCarthy era in the US.
 In 1947, he was part of the Committee for the First Amendment, the Hollywood delegation that flew to Washington to protest against the first official hearings which were held by the House Committee on Un-American Activities.
-His first wife, Betsy Blair, was suspected of being a communist sympathizer, and when United Artists, which had offered Blair a part in Marty (1955), were considering withdrawing her under pressure from the American Legion, Kelly successfully threatened MGM's influence on United Artists with a pullout from It's Always Fair Weather unless his wife was restored to the part.
+His first wife, Betsy Blair, was a communist sympathizer, and when United Artists, which had offered Blair a part in Marty (1955), was considering withdrawing her under pressure from the American Legion, Kelly successfully threatened MGM's influence on United Artists with a pullout from It's Always Fair Weather unless his wife was restored to the part.
 He used his position on the board of directors of the Writers Guild of America West on a number of occasions to mediate disputes between unions and the Hollywood studios.

-He was raised as a Roman Catholic and he was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
-After he became disenchanted with the Roman Catholic Church's support for Francisco Franco's opposition to the Second Spanish Republic during the Spanish Civil War, he officially severed his ties with the church in September 1939.
-This separation was prompted, in part, by a trip which Kelly took to Mexico in which he became convinced that the church had failed to help the poor in Mexico.
-After his departure from the Catholic Church, Kelly became an agnostic, as he had previously described himself.
+Kelly was raised as a Roman Catholic and he was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
+He became disenchanted with the Roman Catholic Church following its support for the Nationalist forces of Francisco Franco during the Spanish Civil War, and he officially severed his ties with the church in September 1939.
+This separation was prompted, in part, by a trip which Kelly took to Mexico in which he became convinced that the church had failed to help the poor in Mexico..

+He was supportive of Senator Ted Kennedy in the 1980 Democratic presidential primaries.